Shows

 Submit Rating and Review

-Residents can submit ratings and reviews via the contact form or by direct email, if established.
+Residents can submit ratings and reviews for new or existing entries via the contact form or by direct email, if established.
 Please write "Shows" atop the message body and provide the show's or stars & makers' name, year of release or identifying information, and the 3 ratings.
 Include your review, if any, of 50 to 150 words (excess may be placed in optional view).
 Reviews may be compensated for and excepted from the minimum content length specified for work contributions in Raye (see the Office).

 Since 1930's in alphabetical order of last name.
 Career singers not included here.
 See rating guide.